DataDog/datadog-kafka-connect-logs/README.md

 See the [the Confluent documentation](https://docs.confluent.io/current/connect/managing.html#common-rest-examples) for additional REST examples.

-## Deployment

-See [Splunk Docs](https://docs.splunk.com/Documentation/KafkaConnect/latest/User/ConfigureSplunkKafkaConnect) to learn more about deployment options.

 ## Configuration

 After Kafka Connect is brought up on every host, all of the Kafka Connect instances will form a cluster automatically.